songroup/sonlab-website/_members/jaehyuk.md

   #orcid: 0000-0002-1042-0194
 ---

-**Jaehyuk Lee** has joined our lab as a research participant starting in 2025!
-Welcome aboard! 🚀
+**Jaehyuk Lee** is a M.S-Ph.D integrated course student in the Department of Chemistry at SNU.
+His current researh interests focus on molecular dynamics simulation.